mitramir55/QA_app/README.md

-# Question Answering with the help of transformers
+# :question:Question :exclamation:Answering with the help of transformers

 This is an app based on the Python programming language.
-In this app, we create a question answer application with the help of streamlit.
+In this app, we create a question answer application with the help of [streamlit](https://docs.streamlit.io/library/get-started), [wikipedea](https://pypi.org/project/wikipedia/), and [transformers](https://huggingface.co/) libraries.
 We're using transformers models to bring together the power of deep learning and online web development.